cbguder/books/README.md

   books [command]

 Available Commands:
-  borrow      Borrow a media item clone       Clone Libby account from another device completion  Generate the autocompletion script for the specified shell download    Download a borrowed media item help        Help about any command holds       Show current holds library     Search for a library loans       Show current loans repackage   repackage a book into an epub or MP3 return      Return a loaned item search      Search for media sync        Sync data manually
+  completion  Generate the autocompletion script for the specified shell goodreads   Goodreads commands help        Help about any command libby       Libby commands repackage   Repackage a book into an epub or MP3 version     Print version information

 Flags:
       --config string   config file (default is $HOME/.books.yml)